RhettVX/patchside/readme.md

 3. Run build_mouse_patch.bat.
 4. Copy dinput8.dll from build_mouse_patch\\ to your PlanetSide game folder.
 5. Run the game.
 A console window will open up alongside the game if it's working.

+- Vehicle steering wheels won't work.
+- Zoomed weapons are still busted.
+- I still feel stickiness to 2 axes.
+- Who knows what else is broken by this.